icecube/icetray-public/cmake/meta-project-docs/source/code_reviews.rst

 -----------------------------

 In general, a code review should be communicated and published on the software mailing list software@icecube.wisc.edu.
-A copy of the reviews (preferably is rst) should be include in the projects 'resources/code_review' directory.
-This allows us to easily locate and add to in for future reviews.
+A copy of the reviews (in ReST) should be include in the projects 'resources/docs/' directory and linked to the project's ReST docs.
+This allows us to easily locate and add to it for future reviews.

 Introduction
 ------------